Marcus990/Histovision-AI/README.md

 <img width="680" alt="Screen Shot 2025-01-10 at 5 22 21 PM" src="https://github.com/user-attachments/assets/092311a7-4a85-4abe-930b-6551404f3037" />
 <img width="1173" alt="Screen Shot 2025-01-10 at 5 23 39 PM" src="https://github.com/user-attachments/assets/f5650a7d-45b4-4c6a-bd74-7f38ddbda1b3" />

-Also finetuned and experimented with other convolutional neural network models best known for breast cancer detection, such as AlexNet, MobilenetV2, and Resnet 50, to incorporate transfer learning and improve validation accuracy results.
+Also finetuned and experimented with other convolutional neural network models best known for cancer detection, such as AlexNet, MobilenetV2, and Resnet 50, to incorporate transfer learning and improve validation accuracy results.
 My incorporation of transfer learning from a combination hybrid model of the 3 aforementioned CNN models can be found in the "Histovision AI Transfer learning" Python file.